Ewing's sarcoma of the bone

 Ewing’s sarcoma is a rare type of sarcoma of the bone, and this information should ideally be read with our information about primary bone cancer.

 Ewing's sarcoma is named after Dr James Ewing, who described the tumour in the 1920s.
-It is a cancer that can develop anywhere in the body, although it most often starts in the bone (called a primary bone tumour).
-Any bone can be affected, but the pelvis, thigh bone (femur) and shin bone (tibia) are the most common sites.
+It is a primary bone cancer that can develop in any bone.
+The most common bones affected are the:

 This sarcoma is most commonly found in teenagers and yound adults, although it can happen at other ages.
 It’s slightly more common in males than females.

-Ewing’s sarcoma can also occur in the soft tissues rather than starting in the bone, although this isn’t common.
+Ewing’s sarcoma can also occur in the soft tissues rather than starting in the bone, although this isn’t common (this happens in about 1 in every 10 cases).
 This is called an extraosseous Ewing’s sarcoma.
 Sometimes these cancers are called primitive neuroectodermal tumours (PNET).

 This information is about Ewing’s sarcoma of the bone.
 If you have one of the other types of Ewing’s sarcoma, our cancer support specialists can give you more information.